Gwynbl31dd/nso_controller/README.md

 For example, lifeStatus can allow you to directly talk to the device through NSO.

-if the class NSOController does not provide a functionality, take a look at the advanced function provided in com.apaulin.nso_controller.http.rpc
+if the class NSOController does not provide a functionality, take a look at the advanced functions provided in com.apaulin.nso_controller.http.rpc

 If you still do not find a function, extends the object in com.apaulin.http.rpc